mikevoronov/yet_another_storage/README.md

 ### Data
   Similar to common filesystems: PV is divided on clusters with fixed size (3840).
 And there are three types of data entry:
-  1. simple type with 4 bytes
+  1. "simple" 4 bytes type,
-  2. simple type with 8 bytes
+  2. "simple" 8 bytes type,
-  3. complex type with non-fized size
+  3. "complex" type with non-fized size.
   The first two have a simple header with minimum size (12 bytes for 4 bytes type and 16 for 8).
-It assummed that they can't occupy several clusters.
+It is assummed that they can't occupy several clusters.
   The third one can occupy several clusters and to support it has a special link to next chunk with it's data.

 ## Dependences